openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/NetworkKit/cj-apis-net-http.md

 public func createHttp(): HttpRequest
 ```

-**Description:** Creates an HTTP request.
+**Function:** Creates an HTTP request.
 The request object includes functionalities such as initiating requests, aborting requests, and subscribing/unsubscribing to HTTP Response Header events.
 Each HttpRequest object corresponds to one HTTP request.
 To initiate multiple HTTP requests, a corresponding HttpRequest object must be created for each HTTP request.

 > **Note:**
 >
-> When the request is no longer needed, the `destroy` method must be called to actively destroy the HttpRequest object.
+> When the request is no longer needed, the destroy method must be called to actively release the HttpRequest object.

 **System Capability:** SystemCapability.Communication.NetStack